evanbio/academic/content/authors/admin/_index.md

 ## About Me

-Pharmacy professional with a strong background in drug target discovery and biomarkers, currently focusing on bioinformatics and Python programming.
-Skilled in applying computational approaches to biomedical research, with a keen interest in collaborative projects.
-Seeking opportunities to contribute to innovative bioinformatics initiatives and open-source projects.
+Pharmacy professional with a strong background in **drug target discovery** and biomarkers, currently focusing on **bioinformatics** and Python programming.
+Skilled in applying **computational approaches** to biomedical research, with a keen interest in collaborative projects.
+Seeking opportunities to contribute to innovative bioinformatics initiatives and **open-source projects**.